Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification_ciba_v2.md

 If the flow is initiated inside a browser on a user-controlled device, the iframe variant offers an easy and adaptable integration, which automatically adapts to same-device and cross-device flows and which is more dynamic in nature, as the content of the iframe is rendered by Signaturgruppen Broker.
 The iframe will inform the parent website when done via Web Messaging, but the result is still returned via the CIBA interface.

-#### URL based redirect
-To initiate the flow via a redirect, the following url

 ### Age scope(s) (av:age)
 The requested age, age or older, is requested via the scope parameter **age:[age]**.
 Requesting credential proving that the user is 18 or older is done with the **age:18** scope value.